-- Your certificate is secure and cannot be altered or forged.
+Your digital credential is secure and cannot be altered or forged.

-- You can digitally share your certificate when applying for further education instead of requesting a paper copy from the Office of the Registrar.
+You can share your credential with future employers or other post-secondary institutions instead of requesting a paper copy from the Office of the Registrar.

-If you require proof of program completion, before you receive your credential, request a Completion Letter.
+If you require proof of program completion, before you receive your credential, request a letter of completion.

-- Submit a FreshDesk ticket and choose “completion letter” in the drop-down menu.
+- Submit a FreshDesk ticket and choose “Letter of completion” in the drop-down menu.

-- A Completion Letter will be emailed to you.
+- A letter of completion will be emailed to you.

 Request your Official Transcript